 Its ideas, which included slashing Government spending met with widespread condemnation.

-Stuart McCuthcheon, University of Auckland Vice Chancellor, is the first of a range of New Zealanders approached by nzherald.co.nz to share their thoughts on how we can shorten the gap.
+Helen Kelly, the New Zealand Council of Trade Unions president is one of a range of New Zealanders approached by nzherald.co.nz to share their thoughts on how we can shorten the gap.

 Helen Kelly: New Zealand Council of Trade Unions president:

 Catching up with Australia is not simply about higher GDP per capita or productivity.
 Those things don't automatically translate into higher pay or improved quality of life -with improved health, less crime and a better environment.

 Australia kept a fairer employment relations system and maintained industry wage setting while New Zealand deregulated wage bargaining.

 During the nine years of the Employment Contracts Act, New Zealand's average wage rose only 7 per cent in real terms (by another measure the real wage actually fell) - while productivity rose 26 per cent.
 Employers used low wages to avoid productivity-enhancing investment.

 Meanwhile, child poverty rose sharply and New Zealand experienced the steepest rise in inequality in the OECD.
 Another round of deregulation and privatisation is not a solution.